SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 # Lab 1 - Introduction to ROS
 **[Due 11:59PM Thursday, February 13]**

-Welcome to the Robotics Assignment ("Lab") component of Intelligent Robotic Systems!
+Welcome to the "lab" component of Intelligent Robotic Systems!
 Over the semester, we will implement various methods for robot decision-making, both in simulated environments and on physical robotic hardware.
 In this lab we introduce you to essential concepts in ROS (the Robot Operating System), which will be solidified by analyzing and writing your own ROS code.
 You will then execute your code both in simulation and on your mini truck, which you'll then demonstrate to a course TA.
 This lab consists largely of reading and learning the basics of how to run your code for future labs.
 Although collaboration is always encouraged for labs in this course, we strongly encourage that each group member individually reads through this entire lab, as any future lab work will be difficult without this core understanding.
 Of course, to get the most out of this course and these labs, you should aim to fully understand and contribute to each assignment.
 If you plan to list ROS on your resume or CV, it will be assumed that you understand the core concepts that we introduce.

-There are **6 tasks** in this lab, and you will need to show your results to a lab TA on slack (i.e., code screenshots and demo videos) or in-person before **11:59PM February 13, 2025**.
-This lab is quite long, so **start early** and preferably check in with lab TAs after each task.
+There are **6 tasks** in this lab, and you will need to upload your results (i.e., `pure_pursuit.py` after **tasks 1-5**, simulation video for **task 5**, and mini truck demo video for **task 6**) to Canvas before **11:59PM February 13, 2025**.
+You can record the videos with your smartphone.
+This lab is quite long, so **start early**, and feel free to check your results with lab TAs during lab OH!
+Also, if you need input outside of lab OH, you can ask us a question on Ed (and share a video link if needed).

 ## Objectives